 Q: What would you say to a colleague considering enrolling in the MS in International Management?

 A: To those considering enrolling in the MS in International Managemetn program, I say, “Go for it!”
 Not only is it a valuable degree for the field of management, but many of the people I’ve mentioned it to, whether friends or in an interview, are caught off guard by the international element.
 It is something interesting, different and only a one-year program.
 What could be better?

 Q:Why did you choose the D'Amore-McKim study track?

 A:These days, graduate school has a bit of a negative reputation.
 It’s more about making the sacrifice to do full-time for two years directly after college or making the sacrifice to do night classes for years while simultaneously working a full-time job.
-The MIM program doesn’t fit into either of these categories!
+The MS in International Management program doesn’t fit into either of these categories!
 Not only do you get the opportunity to take a challenging course load, you get to study in two different countries and still graduate in one, academic year.
 There is no reason graduate school has to feel like a chore and, for me, the MIM program was the perfect mix of international opportunities and challenging, yet rewarding, schoolwork that made the program 100% worthwhile.

 Q:Where do you see yourself in 5 or 10 years?

 A:In 5-10 years I see myself in a strategy or strategic marketing role at a multinational company.
 Ideally I would have already had, or will soon be having, the opportunity to live and work abroad.
 Up until now, I’ve always lived abroad in a country where I spoke the language (Spain and Mexico), so I hope the next international opportunity I get challenges me to learn a new language as well.